diferotorres/ExpressGraphQL/README.md

 if You want tou can install nodemon for executing the App.
 This package allows to update the execution after saving changes.

 <h2>npm install -g nodemon</h2>

+After this you can just write the command <h3>nodemon</h3> in the terminal window: